MercuryWorkshop/chromeos-releases-data/README.md

 ## License

 This repository is licensed under the Creative Commons Attribution license.
 If you use this database for your own projects, you must give credit and link to this repository.
+The attribution must be visible in the application's user interface.